-- [a] In accordance with an Investment Management Agreement dated November 26, 2008 between the Governing Council and UTAM [the "Agreement"], U of T will reimburse UTAM for its services an amount which will enable it to recover the appropriate costs to support its operations.
-As at December 31, 2020, \$243,857 is due from U of T as a result of the actual cost of operations exceeding reimbursements [2019 -\$808,716 due to U of T]. - [b] Certain eligible employees of UTAM are members of U of T's pension plan and participate in other employee future benefit plans offered by U of T. U of T's employee future benefit plans are defined benefit plans.
-In accordance with the Agreement, U of T pays for UTAM's employee benefits.
-In 2020, contributions of \$387,671 [2019 - \$334,444] related to these plans have been expensed in UTAM's financial statements. - [c] UTAM obtains certain services from U of T, such as payroll services and some IT services.
+- [a] In accordance with an Investment Management Agreement dated November 26, 2008 and subsequently amended and restated July 1, 2021 between the Governing Council and UTAM [the "Agreement"], U of T will reimburse UTAM for its services an amount which will enable it to recover the appropriate costs to support its operations.
+As at December 31, 2021, \$328,472 [2020 \$243,857] is due from U of T as a result of the actual cost of operations exceeding reimbursements. - [b] Certain eligible employees of UTAM were members of the U of T RPP, prior to the transfer of the U of T RPP's assets and pension obligations to the UPP, and are now members of the UPP.
+Eligible employees also participate in other employee future benefit plans offered by U of T. U of T's employee future benefit plans and the UPP are defined benefit plans.
+In 2021, contributions of \$257,013 [2020 \$387,671] related to these plans have been expensed in UTAM's financial statements. - [c] UTAM obtains certain services from U of T, such as payroll services and some IT services.
 There is a charge for some of these services, which is reimbursed by U of T in accordance with the Agreement.
-In 2020, these services totalled \$69,480 [2019 - \$66,013]. - [d] The Governing Council entered into a lease with a term of ten years commencing December 1, 2016 for premises occupied by UTAM.
-Under this lease, UTAM will incur annual expenses of approximately \$169,000 over the term of the lease, which represents the minimum rent component of the lease obligations.

-In addition to the above minimum rent payments, there are additional payments in respect of operating costs that are subject to change annually based on market rates and actual usage.
-These costs totalled \$107,620 [2019 - \$102,586] in 2020.
+In 2021, these services totalled \$67,418 [2020 - \$69,480]. - [d] The Governing Council entered into a lease with a term of ten years commencing December 1, 2016 for premises occupied by UTAM.
+Under this lease, UTAM will incur annual expenses of approximately \$169,000 over the term of the lease, which represents the minimum rent component of the lease obligations. - In addition to the above minimum rent payments, there are additional payments in respect of operating costs that are subject to change annually based on market rates and actual usage.
+These costs totalled \$103,240 [2020 \$107,620] in 2021.
 These expenses are reimbursed by U of T in accordance with the Agreement.

 - [e] Transactions with U of T are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration agreed to by the parties.
-Amounts due to/from U of T are non-interest bearing and due on demand. - [f] Commencing 2017, UTAM implemented a new incentive bonus plan for the senior management team, replacing the previous plan, whereby the majority of the incentive bonus payments continue to be directly related to and, vary with, the actual performance of U of T's investment portfolios compared to passive benchmark portfolios, but now only over a four-year measurement horizon.
-In addition, a portion of the incentive bonus continues to be subject to mandatory deferral over a service period and paid at specified dates during that service period.
+Amounts due to/from U of T are non-interest bearing and due on demand. - [f] UTAM provides an incentive bonus plan for the senior management team whereby the majority of the incentive bonus awards are directly related to and, vary with, the actual performance of U of T's investment portfolios compared to passive benchmark portfolios, over a four-year measurement horizon.
+A portion of the incentive bonus is subject to mandatory deferral over a service period and paid at specified dates during that service period.
 The expense for deferred incentive bonus awards is recognized when paid out to employees that remain entitled to receive them and are remeasured at each applicable date as specified under the incentive bonus plan with remeasurement gains or losses recognized in net income.
 Under this incentive bonus plan, a portion of each year's incentive bonus awards is expensed in that year, with the remaining deferred amounts recorded as an expense in future years.
-As at December 31, 2020, as much as approximately \$467,713, \$123,251, and \$89,673 plus an adjustment for the performance of U of T's investment portfolios, could be recorded as an expense in 2021, 2022 and 2023, respectively, under this deferred arrangement on a cumulative basis.
+As at December 31, 2021, as much as approximately \$82,331, \$261,140 and \$388,097 plus an adjustment for the performance of U of T's investment portfolios, could be recorded as an expense in 2022, 2023 and 2024, respectively, under this deferred arrangement on a cumulative basis.